-The Scottish Parliament at Holyrood looks after agriculture, education, the environment, health, local government, and justice.
-Lately it was given modest tax raising powers, but sufficiently hobbled so that it cannot institute a system radically different from England and so encouraging families and businesses to relocate to Scotland.
+The Scottish Parliament at Holyrood governs agriculture, education, the environment, health, local government, and justice.
+Lately it was given modest tax raising powers, but they are sufficiently hobbled to stop Scotland creating a system radically different from England and so encouraging families and businesses to relocate to Scotland.

-BBC’s Scottish raised license fee is a prime example of that gross bias whereby it returns a fraction of fees to making programmes in Scotland.
-This cockeyed, one-sided system has proved contentious on both sides of the border.
+BBC’s Scottish raised license fee is a prime example of this gross bias whereby it returns a fraction of fees to make programmes in Scotland.
+For England, Scotland is a cash cow.

 What powers does the UK Parliament hold?

-Reserved matters are subdivided into two categories: General reservations and specific reservations.
+Reserved matters are subdivided into two categories: General and specific reservations.

-General reservations cover major issues always handled centrally by the Parliament in Westminster, some out of courtesy by Scots.
+General reservations cover major issues handled centrally by the Parliament in Westminster, some out of courtesy by Scots.
 They are the constitution, including: the Crown; the Union with England, Northern Ireland and Wales; the UK Parliament; the existence of the (criminal) High Court of Justiciary; the existence of the (civil) Court of Session; registration and funding of political parties; international relations, including: international development; the regulation of international trade; the Home Civil Service; defence; and that old catch-all category – treason.

 Head A – Financial and Economic Matters

 Fiscal, economic and monetary policy: currency; financial matters; financial markets; money laundering.
-(Considering there are so many tax havens owned and approved by the UK, “controlling” money laundering isn’t a joke, but it is extreme irony!)
+(Considering there are so many tax havens owned and approved by the UK, “controlling” money laundering isn’t a joke but an extreme irony!)

 Head B – Home Affairs